The Vise: British quota registration

+United Kingdom television

+In the United Kingdom the 61 episodes of the first two seasons of The Vise, were syndicated under two titles, The Crooked Path and Tension.

+The Crooked Path

+26 episodes were shown on British television as The Crooked Path.
+These comprised most of season 2, excluding The Corpse in Room 13, which had been sold to Renown Pictures for theatrical release, and Dead Man's Evidence, which has not been traced in British newspaper listings.
+All five theatrical releases purchased by Republic Pictures were included, including The Very Silent Traveler and Murder of a Ham from season 1.

+Tension

+35 episodes were shown as Tension. comprising 34 episodes from season 1 and The Corpse in Room 13 from season 2.

+Four episodes have not been traced in British newspaper listings under either title – The Eavesdropper, The Yellow Robe and Account Closed from season 1, and Dead Man's Evidence from season 2.

+Mark Saber

+Seasons 4 and 3 were screened in the United Kingdom as Mark Saber, Season 4 first, in June 1957, followed by Season 3.

+Saber of London

+The Saber of London episodes, seasons 5 -7, were broadcast under that title.

-Broadcast
+United States Broadcast

 For the U.S. 1955-56 television season, The Vise aired on ABC at 9:30 p.m.
 EST on Fridays.
 It also aired at the same time for the 1956-57 season.

 In 1957, the show was moved to NBC and retitled Saber of London, when it aired at 7:30 p.m.
 EST on Fridays.
 In the 1957–58 season, it competed against Leave It to Beaver on CBS and The Adventures of Rin Tin Tin on ABC.
 The Vise was also shown as The Vise: Mark Saber on ITV companies in Europe.

 In the 1958–1959 season, Saber of London switched to 7 p.m.
 Sundays, opposite CBS's Lassie.
 In its last year, 1959–1960, it was moved a half-hour earlier just outside prime time to 6:30 p.m EST on Sundays, just outside prime time.